 I am so excited that spring has arrived and beautiful weather is here again and we can all get outside and soak up some much-needed vitamin D!
-After a year of lockdown, excessive stress, and indoor confinement, our immune systems really need a boost and compromised immunity in itself is a contributing factor for developing skin cancer – and cancer in general.
+What is too much fun in the sun?
+After a year of lockdown, excessive stress, and indoor confinement, our immune systems really need a boost, and compromised immunity in itself is a contributing factor for developing skin cancer – and cancer in general.
 This is a subject I know all too well.
 I have had multiple skin cancers in my life and as a result, have had several Moh’s surgeries.
 My father dealt with severe skin cancers all of his life…squamous cell, basal cell, and melanoma – you name it.
 This is one of the reasons I got into skincare and natural medicine in the first place.
 I saw so much suffering and skin scarring that came from this and I was determined to learn everything I possibly could to treat the skin damage it caused and to learn how to help prevent it.

 Balance, common sense, and practicing “safe sun” is important at this time and since this is Melanoma Awareness Month, I wanted to do some myth-busting and provide you with some very important information and resources so you can make more informed decisions about protecting your skin from damaging and aging UV rays and protecting your family in the process.